dvorschivlad-bit/bank-marketing-analysis/README.md

 ---

-*Built by **Vlad Dvorshiv** as part of a data analyst portfolio.
+*Built by **Vlad Dvorschi** as part of a data analyst portfolio.
 Background in economics and statistics.
 Feedback welcome!*